isaacfreeman/solidus/core/README.md

 * `Spree::Payment` - Manage and process a payment for an order, from a specific source (e.g. `Spree::CreditCard`) using a specific payment method (e.g `Solidus::Gateway::Braintree`).
+* `Spree::PaymentMethod` - An abstract class which is implemented most commonly as a `Spree::Gateway`.
+* `Spree::Gateway` - A concrete implementation of `Spree::PaymentMethod`
+intended to provide a base for extension.
+See https://github.com/solidusio/solidus_gateway/ for offically supported payment gateway implementations.